• STAR-Click Nascent Transcript Capture and Library Preparation Kit

 1.1 EU incubation of cell samples

-* Lung cancer cells (95D, H1573, H209, H226, H292, H460), liver cancer cells (HepG2, Huh7, SMMC-7721B, Hep3B, PLC/PRF/5, SK-HEP-1, BEL-7402, Mahlavu, Focus), breast cancer cells (MDA-MB-231, MDA-MB-468, HCC1937, SUM149, MCF- 7, T47D, CAMA-1, ZR-75-1, HCC1954, SK-BR-3, Hs578T, BT-594), ovarian cancer cells (A2780, SKOV3, ES2, HEY, CAOV3, OVCAR8, Anglne, UWB1.289), cervical cancer cells (HeLa, SiHa, CaSki, C-33A, ME-180, HT-3, MS751, DoTc2 Common cancer cells and non-cancer cells include human prostate cancer cells (451, SW756, ME-180), gastric cancer cells (AGS, MKN-45, MKN-28, NCI-N87, SNU-1, HGC-27, NUGC-3, OCUM-1), colorectal cancer cells (HCT-116, HT-29, SW480, SW620, Caco-2, LoVo, DLD-1, COLO 205, RKO, LS 174T, LS 180, T84), renal cancer cells (786-O, Caki-1, Caki-2, ACHN, 769-P, A498, OS-RC-2), neuroblastoma cells (SH-SY5Y, SK-N-SH, IMR-32, LAN-1), osteoblasts (SJSA-1, TE-85), neural cells (U87, NSC-13, U251, PC12), etc.
+*Lung cancer cells (95D, H1573, H209, H226, H292, H460), liver cancer cells (HepG2, Huh7, SMMC-7721B, Hep3B, PLC/PRF/5, SK-HEP-1, BEL-7402, Mahlavu, Focus), breast cancer cells (MDA-MB-231, MDA-MB-468, HCC1937, SUM149, MCF- 7, T47D, CAMA-1, ZR-75-1, HCC1954, SK-BR-3, Hs578T, BT-594), ovarian cancer cells (A2780, SKOV3, ES2, HEY, CAOV3, OVCAR8, Anglne, UWB1.289), cervical cancer cells (HeLa, SiHa, CaSki, C-33A, ME-180, HT-3, MS751, DoTc2 Common cancer cells and non-cancerous cell lines include human ovarian cancer cells (VEGF, VEGF-κB, VEGF-κB, VEGF-κB), human gastric cancer cells (AGS, MKN-45, MKN-28, NCI-N87, SNU-1, HGC-27, NUGC-3, OCUM-1), colorectal cancer cells (HCT-116, HT-29, SW480, SW620, Caco-2, LoVo, DLD-1, COLO 205, RKO, LS 174T, LS 180, T84), renal cancer cells (786-O, Caki-1, Caki-2, ACHN, 769-P, A498, OS-RC-2), neuroblastoma cells (SH-SY5Y, SK-N-SH, IMR-32, LAN-1), osteoblasts (SJSA-1, TE-85), and neural cells (U87, NSC-13, U251, PC12).

-1.2 Animal tissue EU incubation
+1.2 EU incubation of animal tissues

 1.3 EU incubation of plant samples